 Longshore, Dock, and Pier Injury Lawyers

-The award-winning attorneys of Kraft Palmer Davies PLLC have a long history of helping injured longshoremen and other workers injured on vessels, docks, and piers in collecting damages from third-parties for injuries at work.
+The award-winning attorneys of Kraft Davies Olsson PLLC PLLC have a long history of helping injured longshoremen and other workers injured on vessels, docks, and piers in collecting damages from third-parties for injuries at work.
 Longshoremen work on docks unloading cargo ships and vessels with cranes and heavy equipment.
 These skilled union workers earn good wages and an injury can devastate their families.
 Over the years, our lawyers have assisted many longshoremen and their families in the process of putting their lives back together after a serious injury.

 Although a longshoreman generally cannot recover damages beyond workers' compensation from his employer, the longshoreman may have a claim against another company, including the owner of the vessel on which he or she was injured.
 If a third party claim exists, it may provide substantial additional benefits to the injured longshoreman.
 A longshoreman may have been injured by a defective product or equipment.
 Under these circumstances, we may pursue a product liability claim for the longshoreman.
 Representing injury victims of accidents that occurred on docks and piers, our law firm has succeeded in helping many injured longshoremen and other dock workers obtain substantial compensation.